EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_selector.md

 ## page_up()
-Increases the page.
+Increases the page number.
 Best used with the lcd callback functions
 <Tabs
   groupId="ex7"
   defaultValue="proto"